Kenja Communication: National Redress Scheme

-"Energy Conversion"

-Kenja training focuses on a form of meditation it calls "Energy Conversion", which it describes as a way to "permanently eliminate the suppressed emotion, thought or energy that can divert us from what we want to achieve".

 Theatre documentary: Guilty Until Proven Innocent

 For 10 years, Kenja has produced a theatre documentary called Guilty Until Proven Innocent in Sydney, Melbourne, and Canberra.
 The documentary purported to expose "a 15-year-long attack on Kenja and the reputation of Ken Dyers", and concludes the perceived attack on Dyers is part of a much wider attack on the "spiritual liberty" of the general public.

 The Sydney Morning Herald reviewed the theatre documentary in the pair of articles "Abuse case: 'staff asked to lie'" and "Campaign to clear cult leader".

 In the Downing Centre Local Court, on 26 August 2008, Magistrate R. Clisdell made the following observation about the documentary in his summary: "I find the lecture series to be a continuation of that harassment, in that a reasonable person in the position of (victim's name) could be harassed and intimidated by that performance".

 The City of Melbourne cancelled the venue booking of the 2009 Kenja Eisteddfod.
 It created some controversy as Kenja claimed it was probably connected with the theatre documentary, scheduled to be shown after the event.

 The theatre documentary continues to be shown in Melbourne, Canberra, and Sydney.